PyAOS/pyaos.github.io/stack.md

 function to customise a label on that plot), but to avoid re-inventing the wheel your first impulse should always be to check whether a high-level library has the functionality you need.
-Nothing would be more heartbreaking than spending hours writing your own function using netCDF4 for extracting the metadata contained within a netCDF file, for instance, only to find that Iris automatically keeps this information upon reading a file.
+Nothing would be more heartbreaking than spending hours writing your own function using the netCDF4 library for extracting the metadata contained within a netCDF file, for instance, only to find that xarray and Iris automatically keep this information upon reading a netCDF file.
 In this way, a solid working knowledge of the PyAOS stack can save you a lot of time and effort.